eikehmueller/ma32070/lectures/Notes.md

 $$
 \frac{\|\delta\boldsymbol{u}\|_\infty}{\|\boldsymbol{u}\|_\infty} \le 2\text{cond}(A) \frac{\|\delta A\|_\infty}{\|A\|_\infty}.
+\qquad:eqn:relative_error_bound
 $$

+The bound in @eqn:relative_error_bound is derived below.
 Furthermore, it can be shown that if Gaussian elimination is used to solve the linear system (and this is the method used by [numpy.linalg.solve](https://numpy.org/doc/2.2/reference/generated/numpy.linalg.solve.html)), then the effect of roundoff errors is

 $$
 \frac{\|\delta A\|_\infty}{\|A\|_\infty} \le n \varepsilon_{\text{mach}} G(A),